byJeevan/Swift_Playgrounds/Swift Notes/Language Keywords-Basics.md

 - Float : 32 bit floating point number.
 - Double : Is Float64 in swift.
 Default and Recommended because , iOS 11 is 64 bit platform.
 Also swift has Float80 !

-## Collections in Swift
-### Mutability of Collections :
-- If you create a collection type(Array, Set or Dictionary) and assign it to a variable type (var), that collection type will be mutable.
-This means that you can change (or mutate) the collection after it’s created by adding, removing, or changing items in the collection.
-If you assign an array, a set, or a dictionary to a constant (let), that collection is immutable, and its size and contents cannot be changed.

 ### Const vs Let
 - Difference b/w const and let is `const` evaluated at compile time and `let` evaluated at run time.